johnfercher/maroto/pull_request_template.md

 ### Disclaimer
 Please, do not create a Pull Request directly to master branch, create to dev always.

+### Title
+Please follow the PR naming pattern.
+* For features: feature/name
+* For fixes: fix/name
+* For documentation: doc/name
+* For tests: tests/name
+* For config: config/name

 ### Description
 Please, describe how this PR will be useful.
 If it has any tricky technical detail, please explain too.